mahindrautela/mahindrautela.github.io/_pages/research.md

 * Leakage estimation in concept space habitats/pressurized habitat systems using adaptive optimization.

 ## Accelerator physics
-* Coupled deep generator and LSTM forecaster for Charged particle dynamics in accelerators.
+* Coupled deep generator and LSTM forecaster for charged particle dynamics in accelerators.
 * Coupled deep generator and Bayesian neural network for accelerator system identification with UQ.